yokoszn/arch/ProjectDocument.md

 An **Evil Maid attack** occurs when an attacker with physical access to a system replaces or modifies critical files, such as the bootloader or kernel, with malicious versions.
 The attacker typically aims to gain access to encrypted data or install malware on the system.
 Secure Boot and TPM significantly mitigate the risk of such attacks by ensuring that only trusted software can be executed during the boot process.

----
-## **Desktop Environments

-### **What is a Desktop Environment?**

-A **Desktop Environment (DE)** is a collection of software that provides a graphical user interface (GUI) for interacting with the operating system.
-It typically includes a window manager, file manager, system settings, and other tools to make the user experience more intuitive.

-### **Popular Desktop Environments**

-- **KDE Plasma**: A highly customizable and feature-rich desktop environment known for its modern design and robust functionality.
-KDE is perfect for users who prefer control over the look and feel of their system.

-- **GNOME**: A simpler, more streamlined desktop environment designed for ease of use.
-GNOME focuses on providing a clean and minimalistic user experience.

-- **i3**: A tiling window manager that’s perfect for users who prefer a more hands-on approach to managing windows. i3 allows you to efficiently manage your workspace with keyboard shortcuts.
----
-### ## **What is Hyprland?**

-Hyprland is a dynamic tiling window manager designed specifically for Wayland.
-Unlike more traditional desktop environments like GNOME or KDE, Hyprland focuses on efficiency and minimalism.
-It allows users to control and manage their workspace purely through keyboard-driven commands.
-This approach makes it highly customizable, offering flexibility for power users and those seeking a clean, productive workspace.

-Since it operates on Wayland, Hyprland takes full advantage of modern display server technologies, offering better performance and security compared to older Xorg-based systems.
-## **Components Needed for Hyprland**

-To set up Hyprland as your primary window manager, there are specific components that must be in place to ensure a fully functional and efficient desktop environment:
-### 1. **Wayland**

-- Hyprland requires Wayland to handle graphical display and input management.
-Unlike Xorg, Wayland provides a more modern and secure display server, which allows for better performance and security.

-- It is essential for Hyprland, as the window manager is designed specifically to work with Wayland and will not function on Xorg.
-### 2. **Compositor**

-- The compositor is responsible for rendering windows and managing how they appear on the screen.
-In the case of Hyprland, the compositor is built into the window manager, making it an integral component of the setup.

-- Hyprland’s compositor provides features such as tiling, floating, and stacking windows, all of which are controlled through the keyboard for efficiency.
-### 3. **Window Manager**

-- Hyprland itself serves as the window manager.
-It controls the layout of windows, allowing users to manage how they are tiled, stacked, and interacted with.

-- Hyprland is dynamic, meaning windows automatically adjust their size and placement when you add or remove them, ensuring an organized and efficient workspace.
-### 4. **Terminal Emulator**

-- A terminal emulator is necessary for interacting with the system, executing commands, and accessing the Linux shell.
-Some popular terminal emulators for Hyprland include:

-    - **Kitty**: A fast and GPU-accelerated terminal.

-    - **Alacritty**: A highly customizable terminal emulator.

-- These terminal emulators allow users to interact with the system efficiently, using keyboard shortcuts for quick access.
-### 5. **Launcher**

-- A launcher is used to quickly open applications without navigating through a file manager.
-Tools like **rofi** or **dmenu** are commonly used with Hyprland.
-These launchers are highly customizable and provide quick access to applications via a keyboard-driven interface.
 ### **My Hyprland Setup: Hyprdots**

 - My personal Hyprland setup, called **Hyprdots**, is documented on GitHub.
 It includes configurations for Hyprland, keybindings, and other essential system tweaks.
 This setup provides a clean and efficient workspace that’s perfect for power users who want a tailored, minimalist desktop environment.